svroonland/zio-kinesis/README.md

 ### Unsupported features

 Features that are supported by `DynamicConsumer` but not by `Consumer`:
-* Handling resharding (split and merged shards)
-  As a workaround the workers will have to be restarted to start processing the new shards.
 * KPL record aggregation via Protobuf + subsequence number checkpointing
   Users can manually deserialize records via Protobuf if desired.
 Kinesis streams has a at-least once model anyway, so the lack of subsequence number checkpointing does not break that.
 * DynamoDB lease table billing mode configuration
-  This can be adjusted in AWS Console if desired.
+  This can be adjusted in AWS Console if desired or manually using the AWS DynamoDB SDK.
 * Some metrics
   Not all metrics published by the KCL are implemented yet.
 Some of them are not applicable because of different implementations.

 ## Configuration
 The default environments for `Client`, `AdminClient`, `Consumer`, `DynamicConsumer` and `Producer` will use the [Default Credential/Region Provider](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).